 In the same way that an Administrative Authority may operate in a specific role, entries in an administrative area may be considered in terms of a specific administrative function.
 When viewed in this context, an administrative area is termed a specific administrative area.
-There are five kinds of specific administrative area:
+There are six kinds of specific administrative area:

 - subschema administrative areas;

 - access control administrative areas;

 - collective-attribute administrative areas;

 - context default administrative areas;

+- service administrative areas; and

-- service administrative areas.
+- password administrative areas.